- Purchase the complete Expat Arrivals Oman Guide (PDF)

 Oman is widely considered the friendliest Gulf state to live and work in for expats but, as with any destination, life in Oman has its ups and downs.

 Expats should consider both the pros and cons of living in Oman before deciding if this is the place for them.
 Below we've listed some of those, to assist expats in their decision.

 Accommodation in Oman

-+ PRO: Accommodation is arranged
++ PRO: Accommodation is easily arranged

-- CON: Accommodation is limited
+- CON: Rent is usually paid annually

 Lifestyle in Oman

-- CON: It's hot, and can be hard to get around
+- CON: It's hot and can be hard to get around

 Safety in Oman

-- CON: Traffic accidents
+- CON: Traffic accidents are common

 Working and doing business in Oman